GLOBAL MARKETS-Asia stocks eke out gains on China hopes, oil eases

 Chinese shares over the past month.

-market has momentum that could last for at least a few months,"
+has momentum that could last for at least a few months," said

 "Investors seem to have accepted that reforms are underway